Rock-Band-Road-Crew/rb3dlc-to-rb2/README.md

 * Nirvana - Heart-Shaped Box
 * Nirvana - Rape Me
 * Nirvana - You Know You're Right
+* Ozzy Osbourne - Bark at the Moon
 * P.O.D - Boom
 * Panic at the Disco - I Write Sins Not Tragedies
 * Paramore - Brick by Boring Brick